Jacques-Albert Senave: Move to Paris and Ypres

 His earnings allowed him to return to the Académie royale de peinture et de sculpture in Paris where he obtained third prize in drawing and later second prize in life drawing.
 In Paris he also received training from his fellow Flemish painter Joseph-Benoît Suvée.
-He started to sell small genre paintings in the Flemish style which earned him some success.
-He married and had a son who followed in his father's footsteps and became a painter.
-The son died at age 22 and as a result of the grief over this early death, the wife of Senave died not long after.
+Senave started selling small genre paintings in the Flemish style which earned him some success.